basti-kachel/openstacknov2013-practicallessons/index.md

 * to bring high availability in all services, we lets run instances in ceph-cluster, too

-* pacemaker cluster for nova services
+* services are manage by pacemaker

 ![](img/ha-compute.png)

-1. rbd mount unter /var/lib/nova/instances
+* rbd mount under /var/lib/nova/instances
-2. ocfs2 filesystem
-3. own pool in ceph-cluster
+* own pool in ceph-cluster
+* ocfs2 filesystem
-4. need good network connection to storages
+* need good network connection to storages
-5. 6 x 1GBit/s Ports on every compute
+* 6 x 1GBit/s Ports on every compute

 # How did this affect our organization?

+* not easy to implement an openstack environment
+* good way to got training & support by hastexo
+* save quality & work efficient
+* further innovation
+* have a top base for comming technologies
+* make fun to work with it

 # Get in touch!

+# Thank you !